Professional network service: Integrate a media plan

 Social media and traditional media are "both part of the same: your corporate image" in the customers' eyes.

-Allow access for all
+Allow access to all

-"...once the firm has decided to utilize Social Media applications, it is worth checking that all employees may actually access them."
-According to the SNCR "the convergence of Internet, mobile, and social media has taken significant shape as professionals rely on anywhere access to information, relationships and networks."
+"...once the firm has decided to utilize Social Media applications, it is worth checking that all employees may access them."
+According to the SNCR, "the convergence of Internet, mobile, and social media has taken significant shape as professionals rely on anywhere access to information, relationships, and networks."